Vidra98/XYZ_human_loc/README.rst

 .. code-block:: raw

+   ├── Report # Report submitted as assignement
    ├── depth  # Folder containing the monocular depth model │   ├── mannequin
    │   └── midas
    │       └── weight #Folder where to put the weight downloaded